dxg76/request_logic_VM/README.md

 Began implementation of decoder device to play .wav files Researched into whispers decoder capabilties

+3/2/25
+*Dante Gordon*:
+Implemented functions to enable and configure the MDB payment peripherals

 3/4/25
 *Devan Rivera*:
 Implemented more of the decoder and added a function to play the .wav files